Year 5 Class Teacher / Science Lead

 Higher Level Teaching Assistant

 Welcome to Year 5's class page.
 In Year 5, the teacher is Miss Woodhouse; Miss Dymond teaches for half the day on Tuesdays for PPA cover.
 The Teaching Assistant that helps with our learning in Mrs Goff.
 We also have Mrs Bland, Mrs Riezzo and Mrs Souyad who help children with their learning.

 Our PE days on Tuesday and Wednesday, but please ensure your child has the correct PE kit in school every day.

 Home learning is set on a Tuesday and handed in on a Monday.
 We set English and maths, with the expectation that children will also be learning spellings from their Year 5 and 6 spelling list.
 Over holidays, the children may be set more practical tasks linked to their topic.
 The children are also expected to read for at least 30 minutes a day, and then reflect on their reading in their own reading diaries.

-On Monday 24th April, we will be having our school Spelling Bee.
-Please support and encourage your children to learn this spellings.
+Please continue to encourage your child in learning their Year 5/6 spellings.
 A list of the spellings is below.
 There are a range of strategies to support these (please see below).
 The children particularly enjoy 'say it silly'.
 Ask them to teach you how to remember yacht, guarantee, bruise, vegetable and vehicle.